-The foundation of LE on LP was inspired in part by the similarity between LP rules and legal rules, which was first demonstrated in the 1980s by the representation of a major portion of the British Nationality Act as a logic program in Prolog [Sergot et al, 1986].
-The demonstration has been described as having been "hugely influential for the development of computational representations of legislation, showing how logic programming enables intuitively appealing representations that can be directly deployed to generate automatic inferences" [Prakken and Sartor, 2015].
-This work led to further legal applications of Prolog.
-It has been influential in spurring the use of the Event Calculus [Kowalski and Sergot, 1986] to capture the temporal dynamics of legal norms and legal facts [Marin and Sartor, 1999], and the use of metalogics for modelling legal reasoning [Barlund and Hamfeld, 1994].
-It also contributed to the development of an LP approach to rules and exceptions [Kowalski and Sadri, 1991].
+The foundation of LE on LP was inspired in part by the similarity between LP rules and legal rules, which was first demonstrated in the 1980s by the representation of a major portion of the British Nationality Act as a logic program in Prolog (Sergot et al. 1986).
+The demonstration has been described as having been "hugely influential for the development of computational representations of legislation, showing how logic programming enables intuitively appealing representations that can be directly deployed to generate automatic inferences" (Prakken and Sartor 2015).
+This work led to further legal applications of Prolog, such as such as (Bench-Capon et al. 1987; Sergot et al. 1991).
+It has been influential in spurring the use of the Event Calculus (Kowalski and Sergot 1986) to capture the temporal dynamics of legal norms and legal facts (Marin and Sartor 1999), and the use of metalogics for modelling legal reasoning (Barlund and Hamfeld 1994).
+It also contributed to the development of an LP approach to rules and exceptions (Kowalski and Sarti 1991).

-4 Rules and Exceptions
+4 Rules and exceptions